arielspear/Encouragement/README.md

 # Project Name

-Encouragement is an Android app designed to give people small kindnesses each day, encouraging them not to give up and to keep trying.
+Encouragement is an Android app designed to give people compliments and affirmations.
+It's supposed to provide people with a small positive message.

 ## Installation

 Encouragement can be installed from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.arielspear.encouragement&hl=en).

 ## Usage

-There is currently no usage.
-Encouragement may be put onto the Google Play Store in the future.
+Encouragement is used by opening the application and pressing the button at the bottom.
+Hopefully in the future users will be able to add or remove compliments themselves.

 ## Contributing